 Companies have a set of procedures put in place to prevent accidents.
 If you work with harmful gases, for example, you may be required to wear protective masks at all times.
 An investigator will check whether you were following such safety procedures at the time of your accident.

 The investigator will likely contact your health care provider to ask about the scope and nature of your injury.
-This is why we recommend that all our clients keep detailed medical records of their prognosis, diagnosis, and treatment plan.
+This is why we recommend that all our clients keep detailed medical records of their:

 Although investigations and surveillance can be scary, you should not actively shirk them as you may seem guilty.
 Limit your meetings with your employer’s investigator and bring your lawyer to every session you attend.
 Answer questions with facts, not opinions, and consult with your attorney if you don’t understand a question.